delight-im/Knowledge/Software Development.md

  * Comments should explain the *why* and not the *what*.
  * Delete code that isn't being used (and do not just comment it out).
 That's what version control systems are for.
  * "Weeks of coding can save you hours of planning."
 (Unknown)
+ * The maximum length of an email address is 254 characters, as per RFC 5321.
+ * "When it comes to writing code, the number one most important skill is how to keep a tangle of features from collapsing under the weight of its own complexity.
+I've worked on large telecommunications systems, console games, blogging software, a bunch of personal tools, and very rarely is there some tricky data structure or algorithm that casts a looming shadow over everything else.
+But there's always lots of state to keep track of, rearranging of values, handling special cases, and carefully working out how all the pieces of a system interact.
+To a great extent the act of coding is one of organization."
+(James Hague)
+ * "Good programmers know what to write.
+Great ones know what to rewrite (and reuse)."
+(Eric S. Raymond)
+ * "If you treat your beta-testers as if they're your most valuable resource, they will respond by becoming your most valuable resource."
+(Eric S. Raymond)
+ * "Indeed, the ratio of time spent reading [code] vs. writing is well over 10:1.
+We are *constantly* reading old code as part of the effort to write new code.
+Because this ratio is so high, we want the reading of code to be easy, even if it makes the writing harder."
+(Robert C. "Uncle Bob" Martin)
+ * "The first few weeks of any job are just figuring out how a program works even if you're familiar with every single language, framework, and standard that's involved [...]."
+(Peter Welch)
+ * If you care about internationalization, *always* use a single field for people's names only.
+Do *not* distinguish between given name and family name, or you'll also have to take care of father's name, mother's name and clan name, as well as all combinations.

 ## Charsets and Encodings